anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ---
 This is a commentary on the _lectionary_, not a commentary on the _passages_.
 The aim is to answer the question: _Why was this passage chosen?_

-Simply search below for the relevant day, e.g., 'Advent 1', 'Proper 21', 'Bartholomew'.
+Simply navigate or search for the relevant day, e.g., 'Advent 1', 'Proper 21', 'Bartholomew'.

 Most of the comments below are 'reverse engineered' using the lectionary and a fair bit of guesswork, so they should not be taken as authoritative.